KISDinteractive/embedded_ai_22w/sessions/Session3_Background/README.md

 - in 1956: Dartmouth Conference (Dartmouth Summer Research Project on Artificial Intelligence)
 - Leading Computer Scientists, Mathematicians and Linguists met to conduct a **8 week research project** on **solving tasks with computers**.
 - Founded term: **Artificial Intelligence**
-- Later they said, theye were not hapy with the term, but needed a name to distinguish "AI" from the concept of cybernetics...
+- Later they said, they were not happy with the term, but needed a name to distinguish "AI" from the concept of cybernetics...
 - "The study is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it."
 - **A lot of big Words, terms got defined, goals got set, "AI" was founded as research discipline.**
 - (Of Course) **no big breakthroughs**